Zayuz/EosNotes/content/The Party/Lithiel.md

 "Seize your birth right" - Razikale to Lithiel upon donning the crown

+Lithiel claims to Shiloh early in the campaign that her god is Lysandre, and assures him that her goals of killing undead and ridding the world of Tyrants are the same.
+Xen mentioned Lithiel has parasite in her that needs to be removed before she can receive power from Xen.
+Xen also appeared directly and chatted with her, calls Razikale an ingrate and is the deity of indulgence.

 #### Visions
 Lithiel sees a year in advance with her violent divination potion...
 These will be events if we dont alter the world!
 Three events: